Fraction Calculator: Add and Subtract Fractions

 Simple subtraction of fractions

 The key thing to carrying out the subtraction of fractions correctly is to always keep in mind that the most important part of the fraction is the number under the line, known as the denominator.
-If we have a situation where the denominators in the fractions involved in the subtraction process are the same, then we merely add the numbers that are above the separation line or as a mathematician would put it: "Subtracting the numerators only".
-We can have a look at an example of subtracting two fractions like 3⁄7 and 4⁄7.
+If we have a situation where the denominators in the fractions involved in the subtraction process are the same, then we merely subtract the numbers that are above the separation line or as a mathematician would put it: "Subtracting the numerators only".
+We can look at an example of subtracting two fractions like 3⁄7 and 4⁄7.
 The expression would look like this: 4⁄7 - 3⁄7 = 1⁄7.

 You may also be interested in our Egyptian Fraction (EF) Calculator or/and Factoring Calculator